amritsingh183/rst_news_aggregator/Readme.md

 self.counter.fetch_add(1, Ordering::Relaxed);

 // Ordering::Acquire
-// - Prevents reordering of subsequent reads
+// - Prevents subsequent operations from moving before this load
+// - Pairs with a Release store in another thread to make prior writes visible after the load
 // - Use when loading data that must be synchronized

 let value = self.flag.load(Ordering::Acquire);
-// All reads after this see updates before the store
+// Prior writes in the releasing thread become visible after this load when paired with Release

 // Ordering::Release
-// - Prevents reordering of previous writes
+// - Prevents prior operations from moving after this store
+// - Pairs with an Acquire load in another thread to publish prior writes
 // - Use when storing data that must be synchronized

 self.flag.store(true, Ordering::Release);
-// All writes before this are visible after the load
+// Prior writes become visible to a thread that performs a matching Acquire load

 // Ordering::SeqCst
 // - Sequentially consistent (strongest)